cannawen/metric_units_reddit_bot/README.md

 ```
 run `npm install` then `node ./src/bot.js` and you should have the bot up and running!

+Note: The bot sometimes "skips" comments during polling.
+To reduce the changes of this happening when testing, you can limit the bot to look a single subreddit instead of "r/all" by changing the line `network.getRedditComments("all")` in bot.js.
+I recommend running it in r/test (`network.getRedditComments("test")`)!

 Running the tests
 ---
 run `npm test`

+To run a single spec, add [.only](https://jaketrent.com/post/run-single-mocha-test/)

 Git hooks